New to Hillside?

 Will there be instruction for young children?

-During our 11:00 AM Contemporary Service, we offer a children's church program called SPROUTS for ages 4-7.
+During our 10:00 AM worship service, when it's time for the sermon, we offer a children's church program called SPROUTS for ages 4-7.
 Visit our Welcome Center before the service to sign your child up.
 You can also visit the SPROUTS page on this site to learn more.

 Will you ask me to give you any money?